Legal Framework

 Section 9: Duty of Care

-• A suitable environment (including shelter and resting area)
+• Suitable environment and resting area

-• The ability to exhibit normal behaviour patterns
+• Ability to exhibit normal behaviour

-• Protection from pain, suffering, injury, and disease
+• Protection from pain, suffering, and disease

 Section 9(1): The Duty